 - Feed the cat at the same time each day, and use the phrase each time you do it.

-- Practice this for a week, taking care to be very consistent.
+- Practice numbers one through three for a week, taking care to be very consistent.

 - After seven full days of doing this, test your cat's knowledge and word use.
 Delay the feeding time by an hour or two.
 Listen to your cat during that time period.
 Most cats who are inclined to verbal communication will begin to pester you and when that doesn't work they will use the words you taught them.
 Listen carefully to your cat for syllables and tone.
 Most cats will say the syllables very quickly, and try to mimic the tone you use while saying the words.

-At this time, this household has three cats.
-The cat that talks the most is a 5 year old that was orphaned before his eyes were open.
-He has several short sentences that he regularly uses in various situations.
+My household currently has three cats.
+The cat that talks the most is a five-year-old that was orphaned before his eyes were open.
+He has several short sentences that he uses regularly in various situations.
 He clearly enunciates and uses the same tone each time.
-The female, who was orphaned at after her eyes were opened sort of hums her words.
+The female, who was orphaned at after her eyes were opened hums her words.
 She uses many different tones to indicate her thoughts.
-And the oldest cat, who adopted our family, has worked a long time to learn the words, "Want Out."
-Now he says, "Want Out," when he wants in or out and as he is going through the door.
-He also says it when he wants to eat.
-And he says it over and over when he is feeling playful and just wants to socialize.
+And the oldest cat, who adopted our family, has worked a long time to learn the words, "want out."
+He also says it when he wants to eat or is playful and just wants to socialize.

 © 2014 Nancy Owens